evinround/evinround/README.md

 **Freelance Web Developer**
 **Currently**: Completing Brad Traversy's Javascript course

 I have a Certificate in Media Communications and have taken courses in Web Development.
-I have transitioned into a self-taught role and am actively touching into many communities and skillsets in order to reach a marketable and reputable state.
+I have transitioned into a self-taught role and am actively touching into many communities and skillsets in order to further my career as a Front-End Dev.